221-ada/CAMPUS02Token/docs/01_basic_uart_bridge.md

 ### STM32 (`stm32/`)

+- Working with the STM32CubeIDE
+- Initializing the project, choosing the correct board

-- Initializes GPIO, USB, and USART2.
+- Initializes GPIO, USB, USART2 and I2C1 and SPI1 (found in the Connectivity list).
+- For the USART2 configuration settings - enable the NVIC Interrupt
+                                        - parameter settings: Baud rate: **115200**,
+                                                              Word length: **8 data bits** (including Parity),
+                                                              Parity: **None**,
+                                                              Stop bits: **1**
 - Waits 5 seconds.
 - Prints:
     (if it doesn't print press the reset button on the board)